SatoruTanakaJP/Quiz_UoPeople/README.md

-# 🧠 Quiz_UoPeople
+# 🧠 QuizGameUoPeople

 ## 🧩 Overview
-This project is a **Java-based console quiz game** developed as part of a university assignment at the University of the People.
+This project is a **Java console-based multiple-choice quiz game** developed as part of a University of the People programming assignment.
-It presents users with a series of quiz questions, evaluates their answers, and displays a final score summary.
-The program emphasizes essential programming concepts such as control structures, loops, conditional logic, and input validation.
+It presents **five A–D multiple-choice questions**, validates each user input, and calculates the final score as a percentage.
+The code illustrates mastery of **conditional statements, loops, switch-case logic, and arithmetic operations**.

 ---

 ## ⚙️ Features
-- Display multiple quiz questions
-- Accept and validate user input
-- Provide instant feedback for correct/incorrect answers
+- Presents **5 questions** with 4 possible answers (A–D) each
+- Validates input to accept only **A/B/C/D** (case-insensitive)
+- Uses a **switch-case** to check correctness
+- Provides immediate feedback (“Correct!” / “Incorrect.”)
-- Keep track of the score during the session
+- Calculates and displays the **final score and percentage**
-- Display the final result at the end of the quiz
+- Demonstrates good coding style with clear structure and comments

 ---